kssgarcia/solidspy-develop/docs/tutorials/old_format.rst

-Using the old format format for SolidsPy
+Using the old format format for solidspykevin
 ========================================

 :Author: Nicolás Guarín-Zapata